karansoni2/COVID-jobs/README.md

  Reports are indiviually included in the Jupyter notebooks of the three files.

+ List of tasks permormed as per DB project portfolio guidelies (https://github.com/nikbearbrown/INFO_6210/blob/master/Project/Project_Portfolio.ipynb):

+1) Build the list of companies in some domain - webscrapping.ipnyb
+2) Web scrape the data for each of the companies for job details - COVID-Jobs_db.ipynb
+3) Automate the scraping - using the APIfy interface
+4) Get additional relevant data from sites like Glassdoor, LinkedIn (one per person) - using the Glassdoor APIfy interface
+5) Get data from social media sites – Twitter, YouTube, Instagram, Steam, Twitter, etc..
+(One per person) - socialmedia.ipnby
+6) Tag the social media posts, including synonyms for the tags- socialmedia.ipnby
+7) Clean and integrate data- COVID-Jobs_db.ipynb
+8) Build an ER diagram and model the db- COVID-Jobs_db.ipynb
+9) Build the dB schema and insert the data- schema.ipynb
+10) Generate use cases.
+11) Optimize the database.
+12) Properly document that database
+13) Professionalism (Licensing, code style, file naming, README.
+Etc.) - https://github.com/karansoni2/COVID-jobs

  Conclusion:

  Based on the concepts learned in the INFO 6210 DMDD coursework, we have implemented-